Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction: Secondary Features

 \textbf{BETA:} A coefficient measure of volatility for an individual stock in contrast to the entire market.
 Statistically beta is the gradient of the line.
 By default the market beta is 1.0.

 \textbf{MP:} It calculates the mean of the high and low of a stock candle.

 \textbf{MFI:} It is a technical indicator that makes use of price and volume as a reference to identify if a stock is overvalued or undervalued.
-It can be used to spot the change in daily price of the stock.
+It can be used to spot the change in the daily price of the stock.
 The value of the oscillator ranges between 0-100.

-\textbf{PPO:} This is used to show the correlation ship between two Moving average between 0-1.
-It compares asset benchmark, market volatility to come up with a trend signals and help predict the trend the market.
+\textbf{PPO:} This is used to show the correlation ship between two Moving averages between 0-1.
+It compares asset benchmarks, market volatility to come up with trend signals and help predict the trend of the market.

 \textbf{Asset to Equity Ratio:} It shows the correlation between the assets owned by a firm to the total percentage of the shareholders.
 The higher the ratio the greater the firm’s debt.

 \textbf{Capex to Cash Flow:} This is used to estimate a company's long term assets and also how much cash a company is able to generate.